-To close an app on an iPhone, quickly press the Home screen button twice.
-Swipe right or left.
-You can see the apps that are opened now.
+To close an app on an iPhone, quickly press the home screen button twice.
+Swipe right or left to look through the apps that are opened now.
 To close an app, swipe up from the bottom of the screen.
 The app closes.
-If you want to close all apps, swipe up several times.
-(Demonstrate).
+If you want to close all apps, use two or three fingers and swipe up several times.